MundoAndino Home : Andes Ecuador Guide at mundoandino

 Food

-Typical Guayaquil cuisine includes encebollado (a seafood soup),Ceviche any type of seafood soup, arroz con menestra y carne (rice and beans with grilled or fried beef) [*], patacones (twice-fried plantain slices), and pan de yuca (bread made from cassava), and Yapingachos patato fried with cheese.
+Typical Guayaquil cuisine includes encebollado (one of many typical seafood soups), ceviche, arroz con menestra y carne (rice and beans with grilled or fried beef) [*], patacones (twice-fried plantain slices) and pan de yuca (bread made from cassava).
+Bolon de Verde ( fried plantain with cheese smashed and given a rounded shape)

 Artists